oracle/truffleruby/doc/user/faq.md

 implementation code.
 We forked back out of JRuby when we had got to the point where the code that we were using needed to be modified for our purposes and we no longer had any dependency on the core part of JRuby.
-Forking also allowed us to simplify our repository in preparation for further integration into the rest of the Graal ecosystem.
+Forking also allowed us to simplify our code base.